Ultis/rawr/Rawr.TankDK/Readme.TankDK.txt

 Currently targeting:
 * Wow version 3.3.2

+2.3.11:
+* No Defect: Adjust the defaults to be more appropriate for T9ish levels rather than Heroics.

 2.3.10:
 * No Defect: Actually implement the T10 set bonuses.
 Some how these didn't get in.